-There is a perception in the market that ESG investors are mostly focused on the more vanilla end of the capital markets - safe and uncontroversial assets.
-Interestingly, as we set out in our previous advisory, ESG is becoming important in the context of collateralized loan obligations, so is there a consistent ESG movement from uncontroversial assets to the securitisation and NPL market?
+There is a perception in the market that ESG investors are mostly focused on the more vanilla end of the capital markets-safe and uncontroversial assets.
+Interestingly, ESG is becoming important in the context of collateralized loan obligations, so is there a consistent ESG movement from uncontroversial assets to the securitization and NPL market?